 - Literal-Minded: Caritas.
 Wesley steps into the frame, orders a Bloody Mary, and, when the bartender asks, clarifies that he doesn't actually want any real blood in it.

-- Lost In A Crowd: Darla announces that she has job opening to a barful of demon brawlers, unaware that a Angel is observing them amongst the crowd.
+- Lost in a Crowd: Darla announces that she has job opening to a barful of demon brawlers, unaware that an Angel is observing them amongst the crowd.
 Once Darla's finished with her spiel, Angel silently skulks away, and Dru suddenly perks up and mutters, "Eyes like needles."
 Darla is testy at the interruption, but Dru says, "He's watching you, my sweet, right now."
 Darla whirls around starts shoving her way through the huddled demon, but finds no one.

-- Mad Oracle: Subverted; Darla foresees Angel setting them on fire, but only raves on about how pretty the flames are.
+- Mad Oracle: Subverted; Drusilla foresees Angel setting them on fire, but only raves on about how pretty the flames are.
 When it happens for real, she's not so pleased.